Aizizibg46/TradeVillager/README.md

 😊 Any bug/error can be reported.
 😊 PR'S was welcomed!

-## Informations
+🌟 Features & Informations: 🌟

 🧦 This plugin was created by me.
 🧦 This plugin was FREE.
-🧦This plugin was FULL CUSTOMIZABLE!
-You can modify ANY MESSAGE
+🧦 This plugin was FULL CUSTOMIZABLE!
+You can modify ANY MESSAGE.
+🧦 This plugin have change for get milk.
+🧦 You can modify change for get milk on config.yml.

 ## Dependency